Open Data Project for Schools

 What are the timescales?

 The askEddi platform is available for schools to sign up to now and is already in use at more than 50 schools.
-We need our OSDP schools to register with the platform before the end of the Autumn term (December 2019) to begin adding and processing their data.
+We need our Open Data Project schools to register with the platform before the end of the Spring 2020 term to begin adding and processing their data.

-The Open Schools Data Project (OSDP) aims to place schools firmly at the heart of performance management, giving them ownership and authority over the data they collect and rebalancing accountability towards those pupils currently on roll.
+The Open Data Project for Schools (ODPS) aims to place schools firmly at the heart of performance management, giving them ownership and authority over the data they collect and rebalancing accountability towards those pupils currently on roll.
 This means that schools can learn from the data sooner and still have time to make a difference.

 How does it work?